 We have been, and continue to be, ambitious to close the gap as quickly as possible.
-The table below demonstrates progress since school closure in NTS assessments for reading and maths.
-The numbers reflect the difference in between the average standardised scores of pupils in receipt of the premium compared to others.
+The table below demonstrates progress in recent years in NTS assessments for reading and maths.
+The numbers reflect the difference between the average standardised scores of pupils in receipt of the premium compared to figures for the wider school.
+The gap is still present although it has decreased over time.
+Please note that the number of pupils with SEND is higher in the pupil premium group than the wider school.

+20 2022 2023 2024

-Gap Summer 21 Autumn 21 Spring 22 Summer 22 Autumn 22
+Summer Autumn Spring Summer Autumn Spring Summer

-Reading -14 -13 -9 -10 -6
+Reading -10 -6 -5 -8 -1 -3 -5

-Maths -6 -13 -8 -9 -4
+Maths -9 -4 -6 -2 -4 -4 -4